 David Greenberger, Harp Magazine

 Throughout his creative journey, Doug Hoekstra has been participant and observer, casting his stories in song, word, and visual art.
 His short fiction, essays, poems, and flash fiction have appeared in numerous literary journals and his first book Bothering the Coffee Drinkers earned a Bronze Medal for Best Short Fiction in the 2007 Independent Publisher Awards (IPPY).
 The Bothering experience also garnered stellar print reviews and signature appearances at the Southern Festival of Books in Nashville and WXPN World Café’s Summer Reading Series hosted by David Dye.
 Hoekstra has published two subsequent books, The Tenth Inning (short stories) and Unopened (poetry, released in 2019).
-A new collection of short stories, Ten Seconds Inbetween is in the works.
+A new collection of short stories, Ten Seconds In-Between will hit the streets June 2021 (on Better than Starbucks press).

 All content on this website is copyright and published by Doug Hoekstra, all rights reserved, unauthorized reproduction is not permissible, creates bad karma, and all other sorts of things…